wojciechstaszewski4/FerrariWebsite/README.md

 - 📂 Hosting a beautifully designed webpage about Ferrari.
 - 🛠️ Showcasing Ferrari's history, models, and achievements.
 - 🌐 Sharing insights about Ferrari's iconic design and performance.
-- 🧭 Providing a central hub for Ferrari-related resources, including links to official sites, galleries, and more.
+- 🎉 Marking my first steps into the world of web development.

-GitHub not only allows me to host this project but also enables sharing my passion for automotive excellence with a wider audience.
+GitHub not only allows me to host this project but also enables me to share my journey with others.

 ---